tld95/ECEN5813_Project_5/README.md

 # ECHO mode can be run with polling or interrupt driven builds.
 DEBUG adds debugging output.
 # Building for the APPLICATION build requires going to Project Properties/Settings/Tool Settings/Preprocessor/ and adding the APPLICATION_MODE
 # Application mode should be run with the interrupt driven builds.
 DEBUG adds debugging output.
+# The carriage return character is used to indicate the end of an entered string during application mode, so putting the characters in the terminal entry and then pressing enter is all that is needed.
 # Building for the INTERRUPT build requires going to Project Properties/Settings/Tool Settings/Preprocessor/ and adding the UART_INTERRUPT_DRIVEN
 # Building for the POLLING build requires going to Project Properties/Settings/Tool Settings/Preprocessor/ and adding the UART_POLLING_DRIVEN
 # Building for the TEST build requires going to Project Properties/Settings/Tool Settings/Preprocessor/ and adding the TEST_FLAG